Experimental Mechanized Force: Armoured Force, 1928–1933

 The EMF was renamed Armoured Force (AF) and in early 1928 its 280 vehicles, of fifteen designs, conducted exercises to test the limits of the force.
 At the end of the year, the AF was suspended because the army took the view that little more could be learnt from it as presently constituted.
 It had been too soon to remedy the deficiencies that had emerged and as the exercises became more ambitious, it was found that the tanks were still very vulnerable to bogging down ("sensitive to ground") the force was split up for smaller exercises.
 Milne wanted a year's interval, due to the lack of light tanks and tankettes, necessary for an experimental brigade comprising a battalion of light tanks and tankettes with three battalions of infantry.
 In the period 1930 to 1931, Milne intended to establish a permanent Armoured Brigade.
 An experimental Tank Brigade was established, with three battalions of mixed medium and light tanks and a battalion of Carden-Loyd machine-gun carriers, operating as light tanks for reconnaissance but with no supporting arms.
 Colonel Charles Broad commanded the brigade and concentrated on improving command by using flag signals and radio sets fitted to company and command vehicles.
-After two weeks the Army Council witnessed a manoeuvre in formation, which was maintained through a bank of fog, a persuasive example of massed armoured manoeuvre.
+After two weeks the Army Council witnessed a manoeuvre in formation, that was maintained through a bank of fog, a persuasive example of massed armoured manoeuvre.